Jasonzhu0314/Jasonzhu0314/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on deep learning deployment
-- 🌱 I’m currently learning cutlass && cuda for deep learning inference optimization
+- 🌱 I’m currently learning cutlass && cuda && cudnn
 <!--
 **Jasonzhu0314/Jasonzhu0314** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.